nyandikadon/Chat-Application/README.md

 Prerequisites
 =============

-To be able to run the code sample on your computer, have the following software installed:
+To be able to run the code sample on your computer, The following are the minimum requirements
-	1) Visual Studion 2012 or later
+	1) Visual Studio 2012 or later
 	2) MS SQL Server 2008 or later
-	3) The telerik toolkit. (not really a must have)
+	3) The Telerik toolkit.
+(Optional)